codio-content/Coding_with_Javascript-Numeric_and_string_expressions/.guides/content/Escaping-558b.md

 as Javascript thinks that the `'` in `Shahneila's` is the end of the string.

 Instead we have to *escape* the character.
-This let's Javascript know what we really intend.
+This lets Javascript know what we really intend.

 ```javascript
 str = 'This is Shahneila\'s PC'